RBErnewein/CYBR8470-Lab1/README.md

 Can't POST using App Key.
 No access to the user.
 ![](./images/Step6-1.png)

 I was not able to POST under a user context after resetting the Authorization to Oauth 1.
 Based on the writeup, I assumed that the Token Secret was the same as the Consumer Secret.
-I tried multiple combinations of the user ID & Access Token for the Token Secret without success.
+I also tried multiple combinations of the user ID & Access Token for the Token Secret without success.
 ![](./images/Step6-2.png)

 Note: The inteface in the current version of Postman differs greatly from the writeup.
 Fields and settings don't matchup well.